 Medicare now has nearly 60 million members, and it’s up to the Centers for Medicare & Medicaid (CMS), a division of the U.S. Department of Health and Human Services, to keep the needs of enrollees and the cost of the program in check as laid out in the Social Security Act.

-Some considerations that guide changes to Medicare programs and costs include:
+The following sections explain the considerations that guide changes to Medicare programs and costs.

 Trends in healthcare transformation